apenwarr/redo/Documentation/FAQImpl.md

 The problem with this idea is...  where does it end?
 If there's no `default.o.do`, so we look for a `default.do.do`, what if that doesn't exist either?
 Perhaps there's a `default.do.do.do` for generating `default.do.do` files?
 And so on.
-You have to draw the line somewhere.
+You'd have to draw an arbitrary line somewhere.

+Anyway, unlike make, redo does *not* implicitly generate files.
+It only generates a given file if you redo-ifchange that file first, from one of your other .do scripts.
+This gets avoids magical behaviour, but makes it quite tricky to auto-generate .do files.
+See the next question for a workaround.

 # What can I do instead of auto-generating *.do files?